 Hubbard, D. A. Proverbs.
 Communicator's Commentary.
 Waco, TX: Word, 1989.
-487 pp. A more scholarly work in tone than the other preaching-oriented commentaries in this series, but still readable.
-Includes six principles of interpretation and essential guidelines for the proper understanding of the literary devices.
-Discusses Proverbs 10ff. topically rather than verse-by-verse, but it is somewhat difficult to use.
+487 pp. A more scholarly work in tone than the other preaching oriented commentaries in this series, but still readable.
+Includes six principles of interpretation and important guidelines to the proper understanding of the literary devices.
+Discusses Proverbs 10ff. topically rather than verse-by-verse but is somewhat difficult to use.